Find Your Passion Along The Blue Ridge Mountains

 If you make it to the top of the trail you will have worked up an appetite so resume your drive eastward on Rt.
 26 and northward on Rt.
 151 to Wintergreen for lunch at Devil’s Backbone Brewing Company.
 This brewery of fine beers and ales is as serious about food as it is its suds.
 When the weather is right you can eat on the outdoor terrace and enjoy one of their handcrafted beers made with locally grown hops.

-Return to Staunton and unwind for a bit or visit the Frontier Culture Museum.
-Have a good dinner downtown and then take in a classic play at the American Shakespeare Center where you can enjoy the best of the Bard in a recreation of the famous Blackfriar’s Playhouse.
+Return to Staunton and unwind with a winetasting at Ox-Eye Vineyard’s Tasting Room.
+Have a farm to table meal downtown and then take in a classic play at the American Shakespeare Center where you can enjoy the best of the Bard at the Blackfriars Playhouse, the world’s only re-creation of Shakespeare’s indoor theatre.
 After the show cap off your visit to Staunton with refreshments on the roof at the Pompei Lounge.